 Speakers are invited from across the local, national and international scientific communities to exchange new findings, nurture collaborations and establish connections within and beyond the field of neuroscience.
 Speakers give a one-hour seminar, while also meeting with faculty, students and postdocs.

-Unless otherwise noted, seminars will be held every Tuesday at 4:00 pm and will alternate monthly between the Jerome L. Greene Science Center on Columbia's Manhattanville campus and the Neurological Institute of New York at Columbia University Irving Medical Center.
+Unless otherwise noted, seminars will be held every Tuesday at 4:00 pm and will alternate between the Jerome L. Greene Science Center on Columbia's Manhattanville campus and the Neurological Institute of New York at Columbia University Irving Medical Center.
 To plan your trip, be sure to confirm the location of each lecture.
 Columbia University's Intercampus Shuttle Service is the best way to travel between campuses.

 The series is a collaborative effort of Columbia's Zuckerman Institute, the Department of Neuroscience, the Doctoral Program in Neurobiology and Behavior and the Columbia Translational Neuroscience Initiative, and with support from the Kavli Institute for Brain Science.
 Speakers are invited by a Committee made up of faculty from across Columbia's campuses.
 Committee members are listed below.